-Lina Colucci is a Ph.D. student at the Harvard-MIT Health Sciences and Technology (HST) Program.
-Her research focuses on developing a novel, portable sensor for non-invasive assessment of a person’s hydration state.
-She is an engineer and inventor who works to shape the future of healthcare.
+Lina Colucci received her Ph.D. in Medical Engineering and Medical Physics at the Harvard-MIT Health Sciences and Technology (HST) Program.
+She developed a novel, portable sensor for non-invasive assessment of a person’s hydration state.

 Lina graduated from Duke University in Mechanical Engineering with Departmental Distinction.
-In college, Lina’s research focused on cartilage tissue engineering and biomechanics.
-She was one of 30 Robertson Scholars selected every year to receive a full-ride and dual student privileges at both Duke and the University of North Carolina (UNC) at Chapel Hill.
+She was one of 30 Robertson Scholars selected every year to receive a full, merit-based scholarship and dual student privileges at both Duke and the University of North Carolina (UNC) at Chapel Hill.

-On her own time, Lina works on developing novel ballet pointe shoes in the effort of bringing the 200-year-old piece of equipment into the 21st century.
-When she was 17, Lina was first-author on a paper about her ballet shoes that was featured on the cover of Ergonomics in Design.
-She interned at Nike to learn more about shoe design and continue the development of her ballet shoes.
+Previously, Lina worked on developing novel ballet pointe shoes in the effort of bringing the 200-year-old piece of equipment into the 21st century.
+She collaborated with Nike and, when she was 17, Lina was first-author on a peer-reviewed paper about her ballet shoes that was featured on the cover of Ergonomics in Design.

-Lina was born in Sao Paulo, Brazil, moved extensively between Brazil, Canada and the United States, and has done research in India and Sweden.
+Lina has been a featured speaker on health innovation at two TEDx and SXSW events.
+She was born in Sao Paulo, Brazil, moved extensively between Brazil, Canada and the United States, and has done research in India and Sweden.
 Lina is also a ballerina, an avid classical and jazz clarinetist, and a lover of art in all forms.